syncfusion-content/wpf-docs/wpf/PropertyGrid/Description-attribute.md

 # Description settings for the Properties

-Users can give a description about the property through the  Description panel which is placed on the bottom of the [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) control.
+Users can display the description about the property through the  Description panel which is placed on the bottom of the [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) control.
 Description panel visibility can be managed by [DescriptionPanelVisibility](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~DescriptionPanelVisibility.html) property .
 The default value of the `DescriptionPanelVisibility` is `Collapsed`.
 User should enables this property to display the description of the property.
 User can change Description panel height by setting the [DescriptionPanelHeight](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~DescriptionPanelHeight.html)  property.

 ## Property Description through Display attribute`s Description field